Testing apps

 • Workspace — Select the workspace where users can run and review accuracy tests for this dataset.

-• File source — Select whether to use project files from Build, or new files from a connected or local drive.
+• File source — Select whether to use project files from Build, files uploaded from a connected or local drive, or files from a previous app run.

 The files you selected are run through your app and results are generated.